Guidance

 4.4 Asylum claims from small boat arrivals

 An asylum applicant (also referred to as ‘asylum seeker’) is someone who makes a claim to be recognised as a refugee under the Refugee Convention.
 The core principle of the Convention is that a refugee should not be returned to a country where they face serious threats to their life or freedom.
 The Convention outlines the definition of the term ‘refugee’, the rights of refugees and the kind of legal protection, other assistance and social rights they should receive from the countries who have signed the document.
 An individual seeking international protection is expected to claim asylum in the first safe country they reach, or by approaching the United Nations High Commissioner for Refugees (UNHCR).
-Asylum applicants will receive a decision on their application, which may be a grant of refugee status (or ‘asylum’), humanitarian protection, or another form of permission to stay, or a refusal.
+Asylum applicants will receive a decision on their claim, which may be a grant of refugee status (or ‘asylum’), humanitarian protection, or another form of permission to stay, or a refusal.

 For more background information on asylum, see the ‘Asylum’ section of the ‘User guide to Home Office immigration system statistics’.